Gegrillte Ente vom Drehspieß: Die perfekte Ente von der Rotisserie

 How to make the duck tender and crispy

-We prefer to grill our duck using the back burner of the gas grill, also called the rear burner, because this makes the skin nice and crispy.
-However, if you don't have a back burner but do have a gas grill with a rotisserie, you can also use the indirect heat in the cooking chamber to grill the duck .
-To do this, it's important to turn off the burners directly below the food and use only the burners on the sides.
+We prefer to grill our duck with the back burner of the gas grill, also called the rear burner, because this makes the skin nice and crispy.
+However, if you don't have a grill with a back burner, but still have a gas grill with a rotisserie, you can also use the indirect heat in the cooking chamber to grill the duck.
+For this, it is important to switch off the burners directly under the food and only use the burners on the sides.

-To achieve crispy grilled duck , you should start with medium heat.
-A grill temperature of around 180-200°C is ideal.
-To avoid wasting duck fat and preventing a grease fire, we recommend placing a drip tray or roasting pan under the duck while grilling.
-These can also be used to simultaneously cook side dishes, such as peeled, chopped potatoes, which will become extra crispy and flavorful thanks to the duck fat.
-The duck will be cooked through in about 1.5 to 2 hours.
-Towards the end of the cooking time, the temperature can be increased briefly to make the duck 's skin even crispier.
-However, this time can vary depending on the size of the duck .
-It is best to measure the internal temperature.
-The meat is tender and juicy when the duck has an internal temperature of around 80°C in the thighs and 64-68°C in the breast.
-Then your duck is ready and ready to serve.
-To truly impress your guests, you can carve the duck at the table, right in front of them.
-If you're still unsure about this, don't worry; in this video, we'll show you the best technique.
+To get a crispy duck from the grill, you should start with medium heat.
+A temperature in the grill of about 180-200 °C is ideal.
+To avoid wasting duck fat and preventing a grease fire, it is advisable to place a drip tray or roasting pan under the duck while grilling.
+These can also be used to cook side dishes at the same time, such as peeled, chopped potatoes, which will then become particularly crispy and tasty thanks to the duck fat.
+After about 1.5 to 2 hours, the duck is cooked.
+Towards the end of the cooking time, the temperature can be briefly increased to make the skin of the duck even crispier.
+However, the time may vary depending on the size of the duck.
+It is best to measure the core temperature.
+The meat is tender and juicy when the duck has a core temperature of approx. 80 °C in the thighs, or 64-68 °C in the breast.
+Then your duck is ready and can be served.
+To really impress your guests, you can carve the duck at the table directly in front of them.
+If you're still unsure, don't worry, in this video we show you the best technique.

-We recommend always serving the duck with a suitable sauce and a delicious side dish, such as apple, onion, and radicchio vegetables and baked potatoes.
+We always recommend serving the duck with a suitable sauce and a delicious side dish, such as apple-onion-radicchio vegetables and oven-roasted potatoes.

-You've probably already noticed that we don't use any stuffing in our instructions.
-The simple reason for this is that it would negatively affect the crust.
-A fruit or vegetable filling would leak out liquid, preventing the Maillard reaction on the duck skin, which is responsible for a crispy crust and roasted flavors.
+You've probably noticed that we don't use any stuffing in our preparation instructions.
+This is simply because it would negatively affect the crispiness of the skin.
+A stuffing made of fruits or vegetables would release liquid, thereby preventing the Maillard reaction on the duck skin, which is responsible for a crispy crust and roasted flavors.

-However, stuffing isn't inherently wrong.
-With roast duck , it not only adds extra flavor but also helps keep the meat juicy .
-Popular stuffings include apples, oranges, onions, and soup vegetables.
-Herbs like mugwort or sage also go well.
-The stuffing shouldn't be packed too tightly, as this could cause the poultry to burst.
-Alternatively, individual ingredients, such as half an orange or an apple, can be used to create subtle flavors.
-The right stuffing contributes significantly to the overall experience of roast duck, ensuring a juicy interior and intense flavor.
+However, a stuffing is not fundamentally wrong.
+In a roasted duck, it not only adds flavor to the duck, but also helps to keep the meat juicy.
+Popular stuffings include apples, oranges, onions, and soup greens.
+Herbs like mugwort or sage also go perfectly.
+The stuffing should not be packed too tightly, as the poultry could burst otherwise.
+Alternatively, individual ingredients, such as half an orange or an apple, can be used for stuffing to achieve subtle flavors.
+The right stuffing significantly contributes to the overall experience of the roasted duck and ensures a juicy interior and intense flavor.

 The best side dishes for grilled duck

-Traditional side dishes go perfectly with spit-roasted duck .
-Classics like dumplings and red cabbage are always a good choice and harmonize perfectly with the rich flavor of the duck meat .
-Potato gratin or Brussels sprouts can also serve as a delicious side dish.
-For those who prefer something lighter, serve a fresh salad with seasonal vegetables.
-It's important to match the side dishes to the flavor of the duck .
-A fruity touch from cranberries or applesauce can further enhance the dish.
-Our special recommendation is an apple, onion, and radicchio mixture with baked potatoes baked in duck fat.
-We've provided a video tutorial for this and summarized everything in a recipe below.
+Traditional side dishes go wonderfully with rotisserie duck.
+Classics like dumplings and red cabbage are always a good choice and perfectly complement the rich flavor of the duck meat.
+Potato gratin or Brussels sprouts can also serve as delicious side dishes.
+For those who prefer something lighter, a fresh salad with seasonal vegetables can be served.
+It is important to match the side dishes to the taste of the duck.
+A fruity note from cranberries or apple sauce can further refine the dish.
+Our special recommendation is an apple-onion-radicchio vegetable and oven-roasted potatoes baked in duck fat.
+We have a video guide here and everything summarized in a recipe below.

 How to make the perfect sauce

-To round off this delicious holiday dish, you need the perfect sauce.
-You can use the duck 's trimmings, such as the wing tips and any rendered fat, as a base.
-Brown everything in a pan to render out the fat and infuse the sauce with a strong duck flavor.
-For more umami, you can also fry a finely chopped onion.
-Once the sauce base is well browned, deglaze it with port wine, wine, or chicken stock , let it reduce, and then add water to the contents of the pan.
-For a fruity variation, you can add orange or cherry juice.
-Now all you have to do is bring the duck sauce to a boil and then slowly reduce it over low heat.
-Finally, you can pass it through a sieve and season with salt and spices of your choice.
+To round off this delicious festive dish, you need the perfect sauce.
+You can use the trimmings from the duck, such as the wingtips and rendered fat, as a base.
+Fry everything in a pan to render out the fat and get a strong duck flavor into the sauce.
+For more umami, a finely chopped onion can also be fried with it.
+Once the sauce base is well roasted, deglaze it with port wine, wine, or poultry stock, let it reduce, and then add water to the pan.
+For a fruity variation, orange or cherry juice can be added.
+Now the duck sauce only needs to boil and then slowly reduce over low heat.
+Finally, you can strain it through a sieve and season it with salt and spices of your choice.
 The sauce should enhance the flavor of the duck without overpowering it.
-This will ensure that the crispy skin and succulent bird come into their own.
+This way, the crispy skin and juicy poultry will be perfectly showcased.

-Don't have time but still want to enjoy duck for the holidays?
+Don't have time but still want to eat duck during the holidays?
 No problem!
-With our roast goose service, you can order not only goose and capon , but also a duck for your Christmas feast.
-You can order it ready-made or with a guaranteed success for you to crust it yourself.
+With our roast goose service, you can order not only goose and capon, but also a duck for your Christmas celebration.
+Either ready-to-eat or with a success guarantee for you to crisp up yourself.
 We also prepare side dishes for you.
-You can find out more about our roast goose service here .
+You can find more about our roast goose service here.

-You can find more recipes and lots of knowledge about meat and BBQ on our YouTube channel .
+You can find more recipes and a lot of knowledge about meat and BBQ on our YouTube channel.